How to Use IMAX B6 Multifunction Charger for LiPo Batteries

 Before disposing off your LiPo, make sure the warranty has expired.
 Some companies have one-year replacement warranties that you can take advantage of, but most warranties will be voided if you perform the following steps before seeking a warranty replacement.

-You can perform the following steps to safely dispose off a LiPo:
+Steps to safely dispose off a LiPo:

-Discharge the LiPo battery as far down as you safely can: There are various ways to do this.
+- Discharge the LiPo battery as far down as you safely can: There are various ways to do this.
 Most computerized LiPo chargers have a discharge feature in them.
 If you don't have a charger with a discharge feature, you can run down the battery in your vehicle - keep in mind that you risk a fire and potentially damaging your vehicle doing this, so take care to have the necessary safety equipment around.

-Place the LiPo in a salt water bath.
+- Place the LiPo in a salt water bath.
 Mix table salt into some warm (not hot) water.
 Keep adding salt until it will no longer dissolve in the water.
 Ensure that the wires are all entirely submerged.
 The salt water is very conductive, and it will essentially short out the battery, further discharging it.
 Leave the battery in the salt water bath for at least 24 hours.

-Check the voltage of the LiPo.
+- Check the voltage of the LiPo.
 If the voltage of the battery is 0.0V, great!
 Move onto the next step.
 Otherwise, put it back in the salt water bath for another 24 hours.
 Continue doing this until the battery reaches 0.0V.

-Dispose of the battery in the trash.
+- Dispose of the battery in the trash.
 That's right - unlike NiMH and NiCd batteries, LiPos are not hazardous to the environment.
 They can be thrown in the garbage with no problem.